HazemRagabElsayed/Bank-Database/README.md

 # Bank-Database
-Employer in bank enters data (name, cash, id and type) of a new customer, edits old data, deletes old data, send money from customer to another customer and prints current data
+An employer in bank enters data (name, cash, id and type[credit or debit]) of a new customer, edits old data, deletes old data, send money from customer to another customer and prints current data